ibm-ecosystem-engineering/SuperKnowa/Enterprise LLM Use Cases/readme.md

 # SuperKnowa: Generative AI (LLM) Use Cases

 This directory showcases a range of Generative AI use cases that empower you to interact with, analyze, and extract insights from various types of content.

-## Directory Structure

-This repository is organized into subdirectories, each representing a different use case.
-Navigate to the respective directory to explore specific code examples, documentation, and guides for each use case.
+Each subdirectory represents a different use case and contains code examples, documentation, and guides for the use case.

+## Contents

-- [Conversational Q&A on Private Knowledge Base](./1.%20Conversational%20Q&A/): Code and resources for the Conversational Q&A use case.
+- [Conversational Q&A on a Private Knowledge Base](./1.%20Conversational%20Q&A/): Code and resources for the Conversational Q&A use case.
 - [Ask Your PDF/Document](./2.%20Ask%20your%20documents/): Code and resources for asking questions based on your PDF.
 - [Summarization](./3.%20Summarization/): Code and resources for generating informative content summaries.
 - [PDF Understanding](./4.%20PDF%20Understanding%20-%20Key%20Points/): Code and resources for interacting with PDF documents.